-Lately I see people citing a “Shining City on a Hill” speech as evidence of positive vision for America (i.e. Remarks at the Annual Convention of the National League of Cities in Los Angeles, California, November 29, 1982):
+Lately I see people citing a “Shining City on a Hill” speeches as evidence of positive vision for America.

 “Standing on the tiny deck of the Arabella in 1630 off the Massachusetts coast, John Winthrop said, “We will be as a city upon a hill.
 The eyes of all people are upon us, so that if we deal falsely with our God in this work we have undertaken and so cause Him to withdraw His present help from us, we shall be made a story and a byword throughout the world.”
 Well, we have not dealt falsely with our God, even if He is temporarily suspended from the classroom. … We are indeed, and we are today, the last best hope of man on earth.”

-“Shining City on a Hill” was surrounded with signs all pointing to the kind of racism that would exclude non-white Americans (e.g. a city known as a Sundown Town).
+It is past time we admit this Winthrop “city on a hill” reference for Ronald Reagan was the kind of city that would be surrounded with signs to exclude non-white Americans (e.g. a city known as a Sundown Town).

-To be fair, a lot of politicians fall into the lazy camp of citing the same excerpt from Winthrop’s “A Model of Christian Charity“; it’s treated as some kind of stepping stone to emphasize how someone is on board (pun not intended) with America’s “chosen” exceptionalism.
+To be fair, a lot of politicians fall into a very lazy camp of citing the exact same excerpt from Winthrop’s “A Model of Christian Charity“; the reference was for a time treated as some kind of stepping stone meant to emphasize being on board (pun not intended) with America’s “chosen” path of exceptionalism.

-Yet, for purposes of this blog post, I think it fair to say nobody has gone so far in their usage, nor used Winthrop’s alleged words with such impact, as Reagan.
+Yet, for purposes of this blog post, I think it very fair to say nobody has gone so far in their usage, nor has misused Winthrop’s alleged words with such impact, as Ronald Reagan.

-Reagan lifted the phrase intact from his readings of a Winthrop sermon several times, including both a bid for his second term and his farewell address.
+Reagan lifted the phrase intact from his readings of a Winthrop sermon several times, including both a bid for his second term as President of the US and his farewell address.

-With that in mind, here are some important problems with use of the phrase (aside from it not meaning what people think).
+With that in mind, here are some very important problems with Reagan’s misuse of the phrase (aside from it not meaning what people think).